PaulDMooney/testblog/BLOG_2.md

 This can be difficult from a code organization standpoint, and since test order is usually randomized, the tests for a particular unit become scattered amongst the contexts and tests for other sibling units.

 To combat this, I like to organize my tests in a UnitUnderTest-Given-Then pattern.
-Where "UnitUnderTest" is usually the particular unit being tested (whether that be a method, function, REST endpoint, etc. being tested).
+"UnitUnderTest" is the particular unit being tested, whether that be a method, function, REST endpoint, or other [unit](https://en.wikipedia.org/wiki/Unit_testing#Unit).
 Our structured test hierarchy would look like this:

 - ClassUnderTest